 What is Who Let The Dads Out?

 At one level, it is a group specifically for dads, father figures and their children.
 It is often based on the traditional parent and toddler format, or may welcome a wider age-range of children.
-Usually it takes place on a Saturday morning and includes a few masculine touches, such as bacon/breakfast butties and newspapers.
+Usually it takes place on a Saturday morning and includes a few nice touches, such as bacon/breakfast butties and newspapers.
 At another level, it is the umbrella network of all Who Let The Dads Out? groups and any associated activities that a church may choose to undertake in the context of Who Let The Dads Out?

 Who Let The Dads Out? is a great way to get the men of your community through the doors of your church building and gives you the opportunity to begin to build relationships with them and their children.